-The most recently completed Phase 2 PREVENT study was conducted in 18 patients with refractory, severe PBH enrolled across 5 US academic centers and dosed as outpatients in the PREVENT study.
+The Phase 2 PREVENT study was conducted in 18 patients with refractory, severe PBH enrolled across 5 US academic centers and dosed as outpatients in the PREVENT study.
 All patients received placebo subcutaneous (SC) injections for 14 days in a single-blinded manner followed by avexitide SC 30 mg twice daily (BID) injections for 14 days and 60 mg once daily (QD) injections for 14 days, for a total of 28 days active dosing, in a double-blind, cross-over design.

 (Swipe to interact)

 The primary efficacy endpoint of improved postprandial glucose nadir during mixed meal tolerance testing (MMTT) was achieved with statistical significance with avexitide 30 mg BID (57.1 vs 47.1 mg/dL; P = 0.001) and 60 mg QD (59.2 vs 47.1 mg/dL; P = 0.0002), with fewer participants requiring glycemic rescue during each of the active dosing regimens than during placebo dosing.
 The secondary endpoint of reduced postprandial insulin peak during MMTT was also statistically significant with avexitide 30 mg BID (349.5 vs 454.5 IU/mL; P < 0.03) and 60 mg QD (357.2 vs 454.5 IU/mL; P = 0.04).